 Another priority in automotive design is weight reduction, a key driver in boosting fuel efficiency, reducing emissions and lowering costs for motorists.
 Many plastic components can weigh 50 percent less than similar components made from other materials.
-That’s one reason why today’s average light vehicle contains 332 pounds of plastics and composites, 8.3 percent by weight.
+That’s one reason why today’s cars, minivans, pickups, and SUVs contain 329 pounds of plastics and composites (» learn more).

 But, it’s far from the only reason.
 The fact is, plastics deliver the engineering and styling qualities to go just about anywhere that innovation and high performance are demanded.
 In exterior applications, from bumper to bumper, plastics are not only lightweight, they give designers the freedom to create innovative concepts that in many instances would otherwise be impractical or virtually impossible.

 As for interiors, plastics have been nothing less than revolutionary.
 They have proven to be a great material for creating comfortable, durable and aesthetically pleasing interior components, while enhancing occupant protection, reducing noise and vibration levels.

 Plastics don’t stop there.
 In electrical, powertrain, fuel, chassis and engine applications, they’re proving to be strong, durable, corrosion-resistant and able to withstand high temperatures in harsh engine environments.